cagney201/30-Day-SOC-MyDFIR-Challenge-/README.md

-Day 7 How to set up Fleet server & Elastic agent:
+**Day 7** How to set up Fleet server & Elastic agent:

-The objective for today is to install elastic agent on windows server and enroll the windows server into a fleet server
+The objective for today is to install the elastic agent on Windows server and enroll the Windows server into a fleet server

 1. I clicked on "Deploy New Server" and selected the same city as my previous setup.
 For the operating system, I chose Ubuntu 22.04 and connected the server to the VPC network I had created earlier, using VPC 2.0